direktiv/direktiv.github.io/docs/install/database.md

 - host
 - password

-*Retrieve secret*
+*Retrieve the database password secret*

 ```console
 {% raw %}
 kubectl get secrets -n postgres direktiv-pguser-direktiv -o 'go-template={{index .data "password"}}' | base64 --decode
 {% endraw %}
 ```

-> &#x2757; Please be aware that the persistent volume claims are not getting deleted and need to be deleted manually on uninstall.
+> &#x2757; Please be aware that persistent volume claims are not deleted and must be manually deleted when uninstalling.

 ## Backup

-Direktiv is trying to store all relevant data in the database so it can be recreated on a new Kubernetes without any additional backup and restore of Kubernetes components.
-CrunchyData's comes with 'pgBackRest' as an automated backup solution.
-Alternativley a simple cron job can export Direktiv's data as plain SQL text file.
+Direktiv stores all relevant data in the database so that it can be recreated on a new Kubernetes environment without any additional backup or restore of Kubernetes components.
+CrunchyData's postgres operator comes with 'pgBackRest' as an automated backup solution.
+Alternatively, a simple cron job can export Direktiv's data as a plain SQL text file.

 A simple backup can be created with the following Kubernetes cron job: